Question 1

 Question 2

-a. i.
+i.
 Explain what is meant by a base unit.

-ii Give four examples of base units.
+ii.
+Give four examples of base units.

 b.
 State what is meant by a derived unit.